mootis/SortingCompetitionMaterials2018ChongHassanFinal/README.md

 ## Presentations <a name="presentation"></a>

-The presentations date will be announced later.
+The presentations date will November 1st .
 Each group needs to submit a set of 4-5 pdf slides by 11:59pm the day before the presentation; you will have 3-4 minutes to present.
 Both group members must be a part of a presentation.
 The presentation must have:

 * Your names (first names ok since this will be on github) and group number,